-1.2.1.
-Development of Naming and Addressing Enhancements
+1.2.1 Development of Naming and Addressing Enhancements

-The ongoing development of ATN application concepts and implementation programmes have highlighted a number of restrictions in the upper layer naming and addressing published in the first edition of Doc 9705, which may cause problems in future ATN applications and implementation architectures.
+The ongoing development of ATN application concepts and the progress of implementation programmes have highlighted a number of restrictions in the upper layer naming and addressing published in the first edition of Doc 9705, which may cause problems in future ATN applications and implementation architectures.

 These were documented in ATNP/CCB PDR 97120001, which was Forwarded by the ATNP CCB to WG3 and thence to SG3 for resolution.
-WG3/SG3 considered these problems at its meeting in Bracknell in April 1998, and arrived at the proposed solutions documented in WG3/WP13-11, which were presented to the Working Group at its Utrecht meeting in June - July 1998.
+WG3/SG3 considered these problems at its meeting in Bracknell in April 1998, and arrived at the proposed solutions documented in WG3/WP13-11, which were presented to ATNP/WG3 at its Utrecht meeting in June - July 1998.

-Following constructive comments from the WG, and further discussions in WG3/SG3 at its meeting in Toulouse in September 1998, the concepts were refined and presented to the Working Group at its Bordeaux meeting in June - July 1998.
+Following constructive comments from WG3, and further discussions in WG3/SG3 at its meeting in Toulouse in September 1998, the concepts were refined and presented to WG3 at its Bordeaux meeting in June - July 1998.